akumpf/wordist/README.md

 The entire dataset is a bit hefty to access directly (> 20MB), but breaking it up into 3000+ little pages of words and definitions keeps it light-weight and speedy for the web.
 Big thanks to the GNU Collaborative International Dictionary of English for the data that makes Wordist possible.

+## Usage

+See `index.html` for example usage.

+## Building from source

+To use wordist, you shouldn't need to build anything.

+But in case you want to monkey with the internals and add functionality to wordist...

+* Download the source
+* run `node build.js` for each stage (currently 3).
+This takes about an hour.

 ## License